adriennestark/Unit_1_Case_Study/README.md

 * What domain of the financial industry is the company in?
 Wealth Management

 * What have been the major trends and innovations of this domain over the last 5-10 years?
 There has been a race to the bottom with cost in the broader wealth management industry.
-Automation through robo advisors has driven the cost for wrap accounts down which has been a wine for consumers and democratized the managed accounts for broader consumership.
+Automation through robo advisors has driven the cost for wrap accounts down which has been a win for consumers and democratized the managed accounts for broader consumership.
 There has also been a move towards passive management (index funds) versus more actively managed funds (taking bets on specific companies or sectors)

 * What are the other major companies in this domain?
 Ellevest has a unique offering as far as its membership model, but its main competitors in the robo space can be split into two categories: start-up robo companies and legacy wealth-management companies that have built a robo advisor.
 The start-up category includes Betterment and Wealthfront.
 The latter category includes Fidelity's FidelityGo, Vanguard's Digital Advisor and Merrill Lynch's Merrill Edge.

 ## Results

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?